Part of the AI CMO Guide · Updated June 2026

 Best AI CMO tools 2026: honest comparison.

 The AI CMO category has consolidated faster than most categories.
-As of May 2026, there are roughly four real options worth considering for B2B mid-market companies — plus a long tail of half-built products you should skip.
-Here's the honest comparison.
+As of mid-2026, there are roughly four real options worth considering for B2B mid-market companies, plus a long tail of half-built products you should skip.
+Here is the honest comparison.

 The short version

-Four categories worth your time: (1) dedicated AI CMO platforms like Okara — best for non-technical teams with budget; (2) flexible agent platforms like Lindy CMO Agent — best for configuration-curious teams; (3) DIY Claude-based setups — best for technically fluent teams and lowest cost; (4) custom agent platforms (Relevance, Crew) — best for engineering-heavy teams that want full control.
+Four categories worth your time: (1) dedicated AI CMO platforms like Okara, best for non-technical teams with budget; (2) flexible agent platforms like Lindy CMO Agent, best for configuration-curious teams; (3) DIY Claude-based setups, best for technically fluent teams at lowest cost; (4) custom agent platforms like Relevance AI or Crew, best for engineering-heavy teams that want full control.
 Most teams should evaluate categories 1 and 3.

 By Bill Colbert · Founder, Treetop Growth Strategy